dustinwalker/email-starter/README.md

 Email Starter
 =============

 My starting point for generating an email newsletter.
-Users Gruntjs to build files and include inline CSS from external stylesheet.
+Uses Grunt to build files and include inline CSS from external stylesheet.

 ### Install
 Run following in _build directory to install dependencies: